OWolf

 npm install next@latest react react-dom @monaco-editor/react monaco-editor monaco-vim

-Monaco (and monaco-vim) depend on the browser.
-Solution: Use Next.js dynamic() with ssr: false:
+Monaco (and monaco-vim) only work in the browser, so use Next.js’s dynamic() import with ssr: false:

 tsx